 - Don't open an attachment unless you know who it is from & are expecting it.

 - Be cautious about email messages that instruct you to enable macros before downloading Word or Excel attachments.
+Malicious macros can unleash malware onto your network and potentially cripple your business.

 - Use anti-virus software on your local machine, and make sure it's kept up-to-date with the latest virus definitions.